Bug Bounty Program

 3. Well-known vulnerable software or libraries without a relevant Proof of Concept.

-4. UI and UX bugs, spelling mistakes, errors in application logic that do not have a security impact.
+4. UI and UX bugs, spelling mistakes, and errors in application logic that do not have a security impact.

 5. Password policy issues.

-8. Intended behavior of the application.
+9. Intended behavior of the application.

 Prohibited Actions